Sir George Porter(1920–2002)

 The South Yorkshire railway-clerk's son who developed flash photolysis at Cambridge in the late 1940s, won the Nobel Prize in Chemistry for it in 1967, ran the Royal Institution for nineteen years, and served as President of the Royal Society at the close of the twentieth century.

-He moved from Cambridge to the chair of physical chemistry at Sheffield in 1955 (the first British physical-chemistry chair held by anyone under thirty-five for nearly fifty years), where he ran the Department through eleven years of post-war expansion and used flash photolysis to extend the technique into nanosecond and then picosecond regimes.
-The collaboration with Norrish continued; they shared the 1967 Nobel Prize in Chemistry with the German physical chemist Manfred Eigen for the development of methods (Eigen had developed temperature-jump on a related principle) that made it possible to follow chemical reactions on the microsecond and shorter timescales.
-Porter was forty-seven and was the youngest British chemist to win the Nobel since Sir William Ramsay in 1904.
+He took the chair of physical chemistry at Sheffield in 1955, the youngest holder of such a chair in Britain for half a century, and extended the technique into the nanosecond and picosecond range.
+In 1967 he shared the Nobel Prize in Chemistry with Norrish and Manfred Eigen for the methods that made it possible to follow chemical reactions on the microsecond and shorter timescale.
+He was the youngest British chemist to win the Nobel since William Ramsay.

-He left Sheffield for London in 1966 to become Director of the Royal Institution at Albemarle Street, the institutional home of British chemistry since Humphry Davy and Michael Faraday.
-He ran the Royal Institution for nineteen years to 1985, modernised its research laboratories around picosecond and femtosecond spectroscopy, and continued through it the famous Christmas Lectures programme that Faraday had begun in 1825.
-He gave the Christmas Lectures himself three times (1969, 1976, 1980); the 1969 series, *The Laws of Disorder*, on entropy and the second law of thermodynamics, became the most-watched chemistry lectures in British broadcasting history and was published as a book that sold ninety thousand copies in the first year.
-He used the platform throughout to push the position that the basic-science laboratory of an industrial country produced its long-term economic foundations, and that the cuts of the Thatcher decade to UK basic-science funding were the foundational mistake of the period.
+In 1966 he became Director of the Royal Institution, the institutional home of British chemistry since Davy and Faraday, and ran it for nineteen years, modernising its laboratories and continuing the Christmas Lectures Faraday had begun in 1825.
+He gave the lectures himself three times; his 1969 series, The Laws of Disorder, became the most-watched chemistry lectures in British broadcasting history.
+He used the platform throughout to argue that a country's basic-science laboratory builds its long-term economic foundations.

 He was knighted in 1972, awarded the Order of Merit in 1989, and raised to the peerage as Baron Porter of Luddenham in 1990.
-He served as President of the Royal Society from 1985 to 1990, the five years that ran from the Westland affair through the publication of the Royal Society's *Climate Change* report (the foundational British scientific document on anthropogenic global warming, which he commissioned and signed off).
-He moved from the Royal Institution back to research in 1985 as professor at Imperial College and worked there in his eighties on the photochemistry of plant photosynthesis, the topic he believed the next generation's energy economy would have to crack.
-He died at Canterbury on 31 August 2002, eighty-one years old, six weeks after the death of his wife of fifty-three years, Stella Porter.
-The Porter name in the English-side catalogue is otherwise the medieval *portour* (the gate-keeper and the load-carrier together); he carried it from a Doncaster railway-clerk's family to the Albemarle Street directorship through which Faraday and Davy had run British chemistry into the modern world.
+As President of the Royal Society from 1985 to 1990 he commissioned and signed off the Society's foundational Climate Change report.
+He returned to research at Imperial College and worked into his eighties on the photochemistry of photosynthesis, the problem he believed the next generation's energy economy would have to solve.
+He died at Canterbury on 31 August 2002, eighty-one years old.
+The Porter name, the medieval office of the gate-keeper and the load-carrier together, carries him from a Doncaster railway-clerk's family to the directorship through which Faraday and Davy had run British chemistry into the modern world.

 Achievements